 ROME, Ga. — The U.S. trustee for the Chapter 11 case of The Fairbanks Co. on Jan.
 31 submitted the names of three candidates for an asbestos future claimants’ representative (FCR), a process originally opposed by the debtor and asbestos committee but now backed by both, according to the trustee’s notice in Georgia federal bankruptcy court (In re The Fairbanks Company, No. 18-41768, N.D.
 Ga.
 Bkcy.).

-TRENTON, N.J. — Did a bankruptcy judge err in appointing Lawrence Fitzpatrick as the future claimants’ representative (FCR) for Duro Dyne National Corp.’s Chapter 11 case?
-This question is one of several issues in the U.S. trustee’s appeal of Fitzpatrick’s appointment, the trustee says in a Dec.
-3 filing in New Jersey federal bankruptcy court (In re: Duro Dyne National Corp., et al., No. 18-27963, D. N.J.
-Bkcy.).
+TRENTON, N.J. — A bankruptcy court clearly misapplied federal bankruptcy law in appointing a future claimants’ representative (FCR) for asbestos claimants in Duro Dyne National Corp.’s Chapter 11 case, so the appointment should be vacated, the U.S. trustee says in a Feb.
+8 opening brief for his appeal of the appointment in New Jersey federal court (Andrew R. Vara v.
+Duro Dyne National Corp., et al., No. 3:18-cv-15563, D. N.J.).